Folklorists at Work

 Crystal Braye grew up in Brampton, Ontario and completed a BA in Cultural Anthropology at Wilfrid Laurier University before attending the Public Folklore Masters Degree program at Memorial University.
 Since completing her degree, Crystal is a folklorist for the Wooden Boat Museum of Newfoundland and Labrador where she conducts fieldwork on traditional design, construction, and use of wooden boats in their unique community contexts.
 This work is used to build archival collections and to create content for exhibits in the museum and online.

 “The public folklore MA program at Memorial University taught me the academic standards of applied folklore and guided me through developing the skills and knowledge required to succeed in the field.
-Participating in [whatever they are calling co-op officially] allowed me to gain valuable experience and further develop the practical skills relevant to my career goals.”
+Participating in the Public Sector stream allowed me to gain valuable experience and further develop the practical skills relevant to my career goals.”

 John Bodner grew up in Gasline, a rural community in Southern Ontario.
 Following a BA at Trent University he received his MA and PhD in Folklore at Memorial.
 After a hiatus as an itinerant academic, treeplanter, and common labourer, John is currently Assistant Professor in the Social/Cultural Studies Program at Grenfell Campus, Memorial University of Newfoundland.